 - Environment, infrastructure, innovation and the circular economy

-Though based in the Economics Division, AIRE is highly collaborative and contributes to the Faculty, University and wider governmental and societal goals of bringing together perspectives and disciplines to address grand societal and global challenges.
+AIRE contributes to the Faculty, University and wider governmental and societal goals of bringing together perspectives and disciplines to address societal and global challenges.
 AIRE members are involved in cross-faculty University initiatives (such as the Cities theme, LSSI, FinTech, Centre for Global Development, Realism Leeds, and Waste Network) as well as cross-divisional research within Leeds University Business School.

 Since 2011 (the beginning of the large FESSUD project led by the division), members have led or been significant co-investigators in projects worth a total of around £20M external income, of which approximately £10M comes into the University and £3M to the Faculty of Business.
 The in-kind contributions from non-academic project partners is of high value.
 For example, there is £1.8M worth of in-kind contributions within the iBUILD project; these contributions facilitated the influencing of HM Treasury guidance on valuing infrastructure provision.

-The pluralistic ethos of AIRE is reflected in the breadth and depth of excellence in publications, across leading journals such as the Economic Journal, Journal of International Economics, Review of Economics and Statistics, British Journal of Industrial Relations, Journal of Development Economics, Journal of Economic Behaviour and Organisation, Social Choice and Welfare, Economic History Review, Oxford Bulletin of Economics and Statistics, Cambridge Journal of Economics, Economics Letters, History of Political Economy, Journal of Economic Methodology, American Journal of Agricultural Economics, Work Employment and Society, Journal of Operations Research, Journal of Productivity Analysis, Journal of the Royal Statistical Society: Series A (Statistics in Society), Ecological Economics, New Political Economy, Environment and Planning A, Journal of Cleaner Production, World Development, Review of Income and Wealth, Sociology, Journal of Business Ethics and MIS Quarterly.
+AIRE publishes research across leading journals such as the Economic Journal, Journal of International Economics, Review of Economics and Statistics, British Journal of Industrial Relations, Journal of Development Economics, Journal of Economic Behaviour and Organisation, Social Choice and Welfare, Economic History Review, Oxford Bulletin of Economics and Statistics, Cambridge Journal of Economics, Economics Letters, History of Political Economy, Journal of Economic Methodology, American Journal of Agricultural Economics, Work Employment and Society, Journal of Operations Research, Journal of Productivity Analysis, Journal of the Royal Statistical Society: Series A (Statistics in Society), Ecological Economics, New Political Economy, Environment and Planning A, Journal of Cleaner Production, World Development, Review of Income and Wealth, Sociology, Journal of Business Ethics and MIS Quarterly.

-We have a portfolio of more than £20m in recent and current grants for which our members are PI or Co-I, from diverse funders including ESRC, EU, EPSRC, NERC, ISCF, GCRF, BBSRC, national and local government, and stakeholders of many kinds.
+We have a portfolio of more than £20m in recent and current grants for which our members are Project Investigators or Co-Investigators, from diverse funders including ESRC, EU, EPSRC, NERC, ISCF, GCRF, BBSRC, national and local government, and stakeholders of many kinds.
 These generate approximately £10m for the University and £3m for the Faculty of Business.
 These grants include:

 - Productivity Insights Network (ESRC £1.5m)